May 16, 2025

 What is the difference between SEO and paid search?

 SEO drives traffic from the organic (unpaid) section of search results.
 Paid search drives traffic from ads you bid on.
 SEO takes time to build but continues delivering after you stop actively spending.
 Paid search delivers immediately but stops the moment you pause the budget.
-Most businesses need both.
+Most businesses need both: paid for immediate demand capture and testing, SEO for long-term, compounding growth.
+For a detailed breakdown of when to use each, see our Google Ads vs SEO guide.

 How do I know if my website needs SEO?

 Open Google Search Console.
 Look at your total clicks from Google over the last three months.
-If organic traffic is below your industry average, your indexed pages are a fraction of your total pages, or competitors consistently rank above you for keywords that matter, you need SEO.
+Then look at how many pages are indexed versus how many you have published.
+If organic traffic is below your industry average, if your indexed pages are a fraction of your total pages, or if your competitors consistently rank above you for keywords that matter to your business, you need SEO.

 Can I do SEO myself or do I need an agency?

-You can handle basic on-page SEO yourself if you have time to learn it.
-But technical SEO at scale, competitive link building, and a content strategy covering hundreds of keywords across the full funnel requires expertise and hours you probably do not have if you are running a business.
+You can handle basic on-page SEO yourself if you have the time to learn it.
+But technical SEO at scale, competitive link building, and content strategy that covers hundreds of keywords across the full funnel requires expertise and hours you probably do not have if you are running a business.

 What is the most important factor in SEO?

 There is no single most important factor.
 SEO works as a system.
-Perfect content with terrible technical hygiene will not rank.
-A technically flawless site with thin content will not rank either.
-The sites that rank get all three right: technical foundation, content quality, and authority.
+A site with perfect content but terrible technical hygiene will not rank.
+A technically flawless site with thin, unhelpful content will not rank either.
+The sites that rank well get all three pillars right: technical foundation, content quality, and authority through links and mentions.

 Social signals are not a direct ranking factor.
-But social media puts your content in front of people who might link to it, builds brand recognition that increases branded search volume, and drives traffic that signals relevance.
-Treat it as a distribution channel, not an SEO tactic.
+A tweet does not boost your Google rankings.
+But social media puts your content in front of people who might link to it, builds brand recognition that can increase branded search volume, and can drive traffic that signals relevance to search engines.
+Treat social as a distribution channel, not an SEO tactic.

 Is SEO still relevant with AI tools like ChatGPT?